WHERE DO YOU WORK?

 "My day would start with the school run for my kids (aged 3 and 5 years) - my husband is also a doctor, and we try to share drop offs/pick ups - before driving to work.
 Mornings would then be spent in ward rounds or out-patient clinics.
 In the afternoon, we do home visits, catch up on admin, and deal with any urgent referrals; you never quite know what the day will hold.

 Now, we have just ended a period of self isolation due to my husband having a fever, so I’ve been trying to do telephone reviews with patients from home.
 The restrictions due to covid-19 have compounded the social isolation a lot of our patients live with.
 Due to the pressures in the acute hospital, my husband has started working long shifts, so I have also been trying to entertain the kids a lot in the evenings/weekends."

 "Little children, whilst demanding, are a great distraction, as they intuitively live in the moment.
 We have had a lot of fun making dens and having tea parties in the garden.
-I’ve also been returning to my favourite books, have started a zoom poetry club with my mum, and enjoyed a drink over the garden fence with my neighbour!"
+I’ve also been returning to my favorite books, have started a zoom poetry club with my mum, and enjoyed a drink over the garden fence with my neighbor!"

 WHAT KIND OF KID WERE YOU?
 IS BEING A DR WHAT YOU ALWAYS WANTED TO DO?

 "As an avid reader and fan of gymnastics, I was usually to be found with my nose in a book or hanging upside down.
 Becoming a doctor wasn’t really a childhood dream, but psychiatry is quite a good fit, as I was always interested in human biology and the human mind, and am quite reflective by nature.
 It can be a stressful job at times, especially given the underfunding of mental health services, but you always feel you are doing something worthwhile."

 WHAT PART DOES FASHION PLAY IN YOUR LIFE?